daddevv/TypingTowers/.github/instructions/project_layout.instructions.md

   - `state/` - Centralized game state and state management
     - `gameState.ts` - Defines the global `GameState` interface and default state object for the entire game.
 All gameplay, UI, and progression data is stored here for easy debugging and testing.
     - `stateManager.ts` - Singleton StateManager class for reading/updating game state, event subscription, and save/load.
 Exposes `window.gameState` for debugging and is the only way to mutate state.
+  - `engine/` - Headless game engine module
+    - `HeadlessGameEngine.ts` - Contains the headless, UI-agnostic core game logic for TypeDefense.
+This module exposes a programmatic API for stepping the game, injecting input, and retrieving the full game state.
+It enables automated play, bots, and CLI/testing scenarios.
+All gameplay logic is decoupled from the UI and managed via the global `gameState` and `StateManager`. **No Phaser or renderer dependencies exist in this module or its tests.**
+      - **The engine exposes the `IGameEngine` interface, which defines the contract for all engine implementations.
+Renderers (Phaser, Three.js, etc.) should interact with the engine only via this interface:**
+        ```typescript
+        export interface IGameEngine {
+          step(delta: number, timestamp?: number): void;
+          injectInput(input: string): void;
+          getState(): GameState;
+          on(event: string, handler: (...args: any[]) => void): void;
+          off(event: string, handler: (...args: any[]) => void): void;
+          reset(): void;
+        }
+        ```
+      - **Renderers should subscribe to engine events and render based on the current state.
+All input should be injected via `injectInput()`.**
+    - `HeadlessGameEngine.unit.test.ts` - Unit and integration tests for the headless engine, simulating full games, bots, edge cases, rapid input, empty/edge word lists, and extreme spawn/health scenarios. **Runs in pure Node.js with no DOM or Phaser.**

 ## Server Directory (`server/`)